 There is a difference between anger and anger issues.
 Anger issues typically exhibit behaviors like aggression, possible harm to others, a blaming mentality, a quick temper, and the ability to stay angry for days.

 However, just the feeling is not necessarily a sin.
-Like we explained above, it's what we do with the anger that causes us to sin, it can be a slippery slope!
+As we explained above, it’s what we do with the anger that causes us to sin, it can be a slippery slope!

 Proverbs 29:11 reminds us that a wise person learns to restrain his or her anger.

 A fool gives full vent to his spirit,Proverbs 29:11

 but a wise man quietly holds it back.